deuscode/PowerShell-Docs/reference/5.1/PowershellGet/Find-Script.md

 PS C:\> Find-Script
 Version    Name                                Type       Repository           Description
 -------    ----                                ----       ----------           -----------
-2.5        Fabrkiam-ClientScript               Script     LocalRepo1           Description for the Fabrkiam-ClientScript script
+2.5        Fabrikam-ClientScript               Script     LocalRepo1           Description for the Fabrikam-ClientScript script
-2.5        Fabrkiam-Script                     Script     LocalRepo1           Description for the Fabrkiam-Script script 2.5        Fabrkiam-ServerScript               Script     LocalRepo1           Description for the Fabrkiam-ServerScript script
+2.5        Fabrikam-Script                     Script     LocalRepo1           Description for the Fabrikam-Script script 2.5        Fabrikam-ServerScript               Script     LocalRepo1           Description for the Fabrikam-ServerScript script
 2.5        Required-Script1                    Script     LocalRepo1           Description for the Required-Script1 script
 2.5        Required-Script2                    Script     LocalRepo1           Description for the Required-Script2 script
 2.5        Required-Script3                    Script     LocalRepo1           Description for the Required-Script3 script